ChinaNetCloud/nc-backup-py/README.md

 ### Planned or in development features:
 #### MySQL Xtrabackup
+#### Avoid multiple compreassion operations.
+This can actually be considered a bug.
 #### Optionally use or Not local drive to consolidate backup files (Direct Streaming to remote destination).
 #### SSH storage backup
+#### Send report messages using e-mail, sms, wechat

 In general nc-backup-py works similar to many backups systems but it's objetives are to achive could and linux servers backups.
 Let's get into it for you to start getting familiar with it.